How to Build Brand Awareness from Strategy to Practice

 Rome wasn’t built in a day, and neither is brand awareness.

 No, your brand doesn’t need a century-and-a-half to build awareness.
 On the other hand, don’t expect brand awareness to skyrocket five minutes after launching a website and logo.
-Brand awareness is a long-term marketing activity that demands deliberate planning, execution, and tracking.
+Brand awareness is a long-term marketing tactic that demands deliberate planning, execution, and tracking.

 Like many activities in marketing, brand awareness usually grows slowly and organically over time.
 How long it takes, whether 3 months to a year or even two years, will depend on a lot of factors – it especially depends on how aggressive and powerful your brand awareness strategy is.